Page last updated 1.12.2011

 Cheers Paul

-To fit the unit complete as sold with the Bowden cable assembly, according to Mercedes, the engine has to be lowered, obviously another good design feature to ensure mercedes Workshops do not run out of business!!
+To fit the unit complete as sold with the Bowden cable assembly, according to Mercedes, the engine has to be lowered, obviously another good design feature to ensure Mercedes Workshops do not run out of business!!

 It could be of course, that the fault lies in the selector Module/mechanism alone, so you may get away with fitting just that part of your purchase.